 Considering their online-exclusive backgrounds, not to mention current consumer expectations, it makes sense that many brands on the Floor of Discovery prioritized an omnichannel shopping experience.

 Pop-up greeting card company Lovepop, opening its first-ever brick-and-mortar store, is featuring a touchscreen mirror that works as a digital catalog, said Colin Spillane, Lovepop’s retail general manager.
 It allows customers to shop the company’s full product range beyond what’s in-store and have purchases sent to their home at no cost.
-Likewise, 19-year-old AG, which is opening its third NYC store a stone’s throw away, will feature digital screens in its fitting rooms, facilitating the browsing and buying of styles outside of the 300 on the racks, said Sid Dey, the brand’s vp of retail.
+Likewise, 19-year-old AG, which is opening its third NYC store a stone’s throw away, will feature digital screens in its fitting rooms, facilitating the browsing of styles outside of the 300 on the racks, said Sid Dey, the brand’s vp of retail.

 Located on levels three and four, Zara has set up an integrated stock management system, making it possible for store inventory to fulfill local online orders, expediting the shipping process.
 In addition, customers can choose to pick up and return online orders in-store.